-At the Oregon Rail Heritage Center we’re about steam locomotives.
-You wouldn’t think boiling water could be that complicated, but when it comes to steam locomotives it is.
-This is our first podcast of what will be an ongoing series of discussions with people who maintain steam locomotives and the challenges to do it right, …
+At the Oregon Rail Heritage Center, we’re all about steam locomotives.
+You wouldn’t think boiling water could be that complicated, but when it comes to steam locomotives, it is!
+This is our first podcast of what will be an ongoing series of discussions with people who maintain steam locomotives and the challenges to do it right (meaning, don’t blow up the boiler).

 Presented by the Oregon Rail Heritage Center, the video is a stop action look at what happens when the trains have to be rearranged.
 The soundtrack features the voices of the Oregon Repertory Singers Youth Choir and the banjo of Paul Drews.
 This may well be the best two minutes you spend all day.